| MANDOC(1) | General Commands Manual | MANDOC(1) |

 delimiter occurs outside any pile.
 It is discarded including its

-macro occurs outside any
+arguments.Ta macro occurs outside any

-block.
+Bl -column block.
 It is

-discarded including its arguments.ME
+discarded including its arguments.ME,

-or UE
+RE or UE macro, an

 eqn(7) right delimiter or closing brace,